 - To discuss morals and ethics within their cultural context

-In 2016, ASTEP is placing several guest artists to take part in portions of the program to enhance the youth’s exposure to the arts.
-The culmination of each camp session is a final performance of works presented by the students for the community.
+The culmination of camp is a final performance of works presented by the students for the community.

 Art-in-Action provides dance, drama, music, creative writing, and visual art workshops that not only engage youth in the joy of creating art, but also enable them to develop critical life skills, including communication and teamwork.
 The camp takes place at the Everglades Community Association, a housing and community development corporation serving rural poor, migrant, and seasonal farm workers.
 For many of the youth, Art-in-Action is their first exposure to the arts and a rare opportunity for them to develop their own creativity.